East Baton Rouge leaders answer questions about future of parish schools within St. George boundaries

 Leaders of the newly incorporated City of St. George say a school district is down the road.
 Despite not having it's own school district, Woodlawn High School falls within the St. George city limits

-"Number one: we created a city," Andrew Murrell, St. George spokesperson said.
+"Number one: we created a city," said Andrew Murrell, a St. George spokesperson.
 "We have not created a school district.
 They are two distinct separate animals, they have separate budgets, separate leaderships structures, but I would be dishonest if I didn't tell you what's next on the agenda would be the creation of the St. George school district."

 EBRPSS owns Woodlawn High School and another undeveloped plot on Reitz Avenue off of I-10 West and Siegen Lane.
 Though, both properties are in St. George, Metro Council member Dwight Hudson says those plots should transfer from EBR.